 For FY2006, NNSA requests \$4.0 million for the RNEP study, projects another \$14.0 million for FY2007, and then projects no further funds.
-(The Department of Defense (DOD) budget includes an additional \$4.5 million for RNEP for FY2006.)
+(The Department of Defense (DOD) budget includes an additional \$4.5 million for RNEP for FY2006, mainly for linking RNEP to the B-2 bomber.
+The Energy and Water bill does not deal with DOD programs, so it does not address DOD's RNEP request.)
 NNSA funds would be used to complete the study.
 H.R.
-2419 as passed by the House deleted all NNSA funds for RNEP.
+2419 as passed by the House deletes all NNSA funds for RNEP.
 The bill as reported by the Senate Appropriations Committee recommends \$4.0 million.
 On June 30, the Senate rejected an amendment by Senator Feinstein to delete all RNEP funds from the Energy and Water bill, 43-53, and subsequently passed the bill, 92-3.
-As the Energy and Water bill does not deal with DOD programs, it does not address DOD's RNEP request.
+In late October, while the energy and water conference was underway, NNSA dropped its request for RNEP funding.
+In response, the conference report provides no funds for that program.

-ACI was also controversial in the FY2005 budget cycle.
+ACI was controversial in the FY2005 budget cycle.
 Critics claimed that its purpose was to develop a low-yield "mini-nuke" that would make nuclear weapons more usable; supporters responded that NNSA was not working on a mini-nuke and that ACI would help develop and maintain weapons design expertise.
 The Administration requested \$9.0 million for ACI for FY2005.
 The omnibus bill provided no funds for ACI; instead, the conference report stated that "the same amount is made available for the Reliable Replacement Warhead [RRW] program to improve the reliability, longevity, and certifiability of existing weapons and their components."
-The Administration requests no funds for ACI for FY2006.
+The Administration requested no funds for ACI for FY2006.

-NNSA requests \$9.4 million for RRW for FY2006.
-It states that the program "is to demonstrate the feasibility of developing reliable replacement components that are producible and certifiable for the existing stockpile" and to initially provide replacement pits (first-stage cores) "that can be certified without Underground Tests."
-It projects these amounts: FY2007, \$14.8 million; FY2008, \$14.4 million; FY2009, \$29.6 million; and FY2010, \$29.0 million.
-Note that the out-year figures simply transfer the funds planned for ACI to RRW; the short time between enactment of the FY2005 Consolidated Appropriations Act and the submission of the FY2006 budget request did not allow preparation of a detailed five-year budget for RRW.
+NNSA requested \$9.4 million for RRW for FY2006.
+It stated that the program "is to demonstrate the feasibility of developing reliable replacement components that are producible and certifiable for the existing stockpile" and to initially provide replacement pits (first-stage cores) "that can be certified without Underground Tests."
+It projected these amounts: FY2007, \$14.8 million; FY2008, \$14.4 million; FY2009, \$29.6 million; and FY2010, \$29.0 million.
+The out-year figures simply transfer the funds planned for ACI to RRW; the short time, less than two months, between enactment of the FY2005 Consolidated Appropriations Act and the submission of the FY2006 budget request did not allow preparation of a detailed five-year budget for RRW.
 H.R.
-2419 as passed by the House provides \$25.0 million for RRW; the bill as passed by the Senate provides \$25.4 million.
+2419 as passed by the House included \$25.0 million for RRW; the bill as passed by the Senate included \$25.4 million.
+The conference bill provides \$25.0 million.
 (See CRS Report RL32929, Nuclear Weapons: Reliable Replacement Warhead Program.)